Skip to Main Content

 Q. What is EndNote Click Premium?

-A. The version of EndNote Click you download is a free version that comes with 100 MB of storage in the 'My Locker' area for the purpose of saving PDFs (note that EndNote Click auto-saves PDFs you access to your Locker, which will use up storage faster - see the next FAQ for details of how to disable this feature).
-EndNote Click Premium is a service that upgrades you to 2GB of storage and also allows some integration with Dropbox.
+A. The version of EndNote Click you download is a free version that comes with 100 MB of storage in the 'My Locker' area for the purpose of saving PDFs.
+EndNote Click Premium is a service that upgrades you to 2GB of storage.
 The Premium feature is unlocked when you refer a friend so that they start using EndNote Click as well.
 Unlocking Premium is entirely optional, but if you wish to refer a friend to unlock it you can access a personal referral code in the 'Account' area of your EndNote Click Locker.
 For more information visit the EndNote Click Premium webpage

 Q. How do I stop EndNote Click automatically saving PDFs to the My locker area?

 A. While saving the PDFs to your EndNote Click Locker can be useful, this might lead to you maxing out your 100MB limit of storage over time.
 To prevent this, you can choose to switch the automatic saving of PDFs off (note that you can choose to manually save a PDF to your My Locker area when viewing the PDF in the PDF viewer).
-To turn off the auto-save feature, open your EndNote Click account, go to 'Settings', and in the 'Locker Usage' section unselect the tick box next to the 'Always save PDFs to my locker' option.
+To ensure that the auto-save feature is turned off, open your EndNote Click account, go to 'Settings', and in the 'Locker Usage' section make sure that the tick box next to the 'Always save PDFs to my locker' option is unticked.

 Indicates Locker Usage area of Settings with auto-save PDFs feature turned off.